How to Crochet a Rose Bouquet: The Gift That Never Wilts

 7. Miniature Streamer Roses

 These tiny roses are made from a simple chain-and-single-crochet strip, rolled into a tight bud.
-They take just 5-10 minutes each and are perfect for filling out your bouquet, creating accent pieces for gift wrapping, or adding to hair clips and brooches.
+They take just 5-10 minutes each and work well for filling out your bouquet, creating accent pieces for gift wrapping, or adding to hair clips and brooches.
 Make a dozen in various colors for maximum versatility.
 They are also fantastic for adding detail alongside crochet border patterns on blankets or accessories.

 Once you have crocheted all your roses, leaves, and buds, it is time to bring everything together into a stunning arrangement.
 Follow these steps for professional-looking results: